 Current Research & Consulting Projects

 Sustainable & resilient farming systems intensification in the Eastern Gangetic Plains.
-Researcher for Curtin University to assist with their part of the project managed by CIMMYT.
+Researcher for The University of Western Australia to assist with their part of the project managed by CIMMYT.
 Role is to assist with: evaluating farmer appreciation of costs, benefits, risks and resilience of technology options; and assessing and document farmer decision processes for investing in key climate-resilient technologies, including the role of risk and perceptions, ACIAR - CSE/2011/077, 2014-18.
+Extension to this project for scaling out – 2018-2019.

 Past Research & Consulting Projects